 Liberty Elementary School Feasibility Study

-Final Board of Education Presentation will be Wednesday, May 8 at 3 PM.
+Final Board of Education Presentation was Wednesday, May 8 at 3 PM.

 FCPS will begin a feasibility study in December 2018 to determine the best way to modernize and expand Liberty Elementary.
 The purpose of the study is to identify school renovation needs, additional space needs, options for meeting the needs, and estimated costs for each option.
 The study is expected to take five months and there will be opportunities for community members to participate throughout the study.